paragkapoorcs/pk1/automation/readme.md

     -   Then click **Create** (it will create the tenant peered network).

-**Dataproc Profile** : Create the Dataproc profile for running the pipelines.
+**Dataproc Profile**: Create the Dataproc profile for running the pipelines.

-**BigQuery and Pipeline Deploy** :- This script helps you to create the BigQuery Dataset and deployment of the Pipelines.
+**BigQuery and Pipeline Deploy**: This script helps you to create the BigQuery Dataset and deployment of the Pipelines.

 This folder consists of the following two scripts:
 1. Bqdatase.tf (terraform file)